-Program FY 16 Program Cost FY 16 Program Fee Collections Difference Program Fee Sources Benefits to the Fee Payer Wastewater Permitting Permit holders benefit from transparent procedures for implementing Texas Surface Water Quality Standards in wastewater permitting and from the opportunity to participate in the development of those procedures.
+Program FY 16 Program Cost FY 16 Program Fee Collections Difference Program Fee Sources Benefits to the Fee Payer Wastewater Permitting 19,098,641 5,646,066 (13,452,575) General Permits Notice of Intent - \$4,877,151 Water Quality Permit Application - \$763,315 Municipal Waste Permit Application - \$5,600 Total \$5,646,066 Permit holders benefit from transparent procedures for implementing Texas Surface Water Quality Standards in wastewater permitting and from the opportunity to participate in the development of those procedures.
 Permit holders also benefit from appropriately assigned uses and water quality criteria to water bodies receiving treated wastewater, which results in permits that are protective of human health and aquatic life.
 Permit holders benefit by obtaining one consolidated state and federal permit rather than obtaining separate authorizations from TCEQ and EPA.
 For some types of proposed activities, general permits are developed by the TCEQ which allow permittees to get coverage under a permit by registering and implementing the best management practices required by the permit.
 The general public benefits because the permit conditions are designed to ensure waters are of sufficient quality to support recreational, public drinking water, fish consumption, and aquatic life uses.
 Aggregate Production Operations 1,190,105 462,988 (727,117) Aggregate Operations Application - \$462,988 The TCEQ is responsible for conducting annual surveys to identify APOs and for conducting inspections of active registered APOs on a three-year cycle.
-Conducting these surveys and investigations ensures consistency in regulating APOs and level playing field amongst operators.
+Conducting these surveys and investigations ensures that facilities are on a level playing field with respect to compliance with environmental regulations.
 Public Water System Supervision 8,981,993 5,968,768 (3,013,225) Water Utility Regulatory Assessment - \$5,968,768 The Public Drinking Water System Supervision program benefits the fee payers by providing oversight and assistance for approximately 7,000 public drinking water systems in Texas.
 The oversight and assistance provided to the systems helps ensure systems are operating in accordance with state and federal regulations, and helps supply sufficient, safe drinking water for the citizens of the state.
 The assistance provided to systems enables them to provide water more efficiently and at a potentially lower cost to both the utility and the utility's customers.
 In addition, the work done through this program ensures compliance with the Capacity Development Plan for Texas which is required for Texas to get funding under Drinking Water State Revolving Fund (DWSRF) grants.
 DWSRF grant funding provides low and no-cost loans to public water systems and supports state compliance activities.